bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 ## Task 2

-Create your own function on one of the builtins of JavaScript.
+Create a function on one of the builtins of JavaScript.
-In this task you are given quite a lot of freedom.
-It is not relevant what you end up implementing, the important thing is how to hook self hosted code into the .cpp files.
+It is irrelevant what this implementation ends up as, the important thing is how to hook self hosted code into the .cpp files.

 An example of hooking JavaScript functions into c++ can be seen in `Array.cpp` at line 4571.
 This then corresponds to the function on line 104 in `Array.cpp`

 A good tip for this task is to take a look at how ArrayAt is hooked in the Array.cpp file.

+## Task 3